opleary/PHP2650Project/index.md

-The **proportional hazards assumption** states that the relative hazard remains constant over time across the different strata/covariate levels in the data.
-The most popular graphical technique for evaluating the PH assumption involves comparing estimated **log-log survival curves** over different strata of the variables being investigated.
+The **proportional hazards assumption** states that the relative hazard remains constant over time across the different strata/covariate levels in the data[7].
+The most popular graphical technique for evaluating the PH assumption involves comparing estimated **log-log survival curves** over different strata of the variables being investigated[8].
 A log-log survival curve is a transformation of an estimated survival curve that results from taking the natural log of an estimated survival probability twice.
 Generally, if the log-log survival curves are approximately parallel for each level of the covariates then the proportional hazard assumption is met.

 <figure>
 <img src="img/PH_assumption_good.png" width="608"